Melrose Park Child Custody Attorney

 Under the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), an individual may begin a Melrose Park Child Custody case even if the child is not currently residing in Illinois, provided they have lived in the state within six months of the filing.
 When you plan on presenting your case in an Illinois court you are going to need to provide the facts that show jurisdiction, enabling you to ask for custody of your child in Illinois.

 Courts in Illinois must decide on a parenting schedule, and how decisions about your child will be made.
 The first refers to the specific days and times the child will be with each parent; a parenting schedule.
-Our courts tend to favor a child spending significant time with both parents, unless it is not in that child’s best interest.
+Our courts tend to favor that a child spends significant time with both parents unless it is not in that child’s best interest.
 If you want to ask a court to restrict the time of the other parent, it is your burden (with your attorney) to show a court why a liberal parenting schedule is not in your child’s best interest.

 Also, the court will need to decide if the parents are capable of making joint decisions about major issues, or if the Court must choose one parent to make all of the major decisions.
-This is what used to be referred to as “custody”: the right of a parent or parents in making major decisions such as the schooling, healthcare and religious upbringing of the child.
+This is what used to be referred to as “custody”: the right of a parent or parents in making major decisions such as the schooling, healthcare, and religious upbringing of the child.
 In a joint Allocation Judgment, both parents get to make major decisions on behalf of the child.
 In Melrose Park and Illinois, do our courts listen to the opinions of the children?
 Yes, the court is not bound by your child’s opinion, and generally will give some weight to that opinion based upon your child’s age and maturity.

 Determining a Melrose Park Child Custody attorney will require thoughtful consideration since it is an extremely serious and difficult issue.
 If you find yourself in this challenging situation, turning to an experienced child custody attorney can give you the sound advice you need to proceed.